Venture off the beaten track to discover Eastern Europe. Be embraced by friendliest locals, loveliest villages, and quaintest traditions.

 This morning we make our way to the stunning Bulgarian capital, Sofia.
 We arrive just before lunch and have a chance to explore some of the more notable sights before our hotel check-in.
 See one of the largest Eastern Orthodox cathedrals in the world, the impressive St. Alexander Nevsky Cathedral, see the red brick Rotunda of St George which dates back to the 4th century and is Sofia’s oldest building, lose yourself in the labyrinthian Central Market Hall and experience all the unique sights and smells of Bulgaria.
 Tonight go out and enjoy Sofia’s incredible nightlife.

-Day 12: Sofia to Nis to Belgrade
+Day 12: Sofia to Belgrade

 Day 13: Belgrade